msalamah/whatsapp-chatbot-saas-starter/README.md

 - Owners can either use the static `/owner/portal` page (quick demo) **or** the dedicated React app in `apps/owner`.
 - For the React app, run `npm run owner:dev` (defaults to http://localhost:5174).
 Set `VITE_API_BASE_URL` in `apps/owner/.env` if your backend runs elsewhere.
 Build for production with `npm run owner:build` and host the static `apps/owner/dist` output.
 - Features today: login via tenant key/token, pending approvals with approve/reject actions, recent approved appointments, customer list, and a read-only service catalog.
 Calendar link appears when the tenant has Google Calendar enabled.
-- Owners can search customers by name/phone and filter appointments by upcoming/past/all directly in the React app.
+- Owners can search customers by name/phone, drill into a customer’s detail (metadata + recent bookings), and filter appointments by upcoming/past/all directly in the React app.
 - If the tenant has Google Calendar enabled, the portal links directly to their calendar (pre-populated via the `calendarId` you configured).
 - The portal uses `/owner/login` to issue a JWT and `/owner/pending` plus `/owner/pending/:customerId/approve|reject` to process bookings; responses sync with WhatsApp and Google Calendar automatically.